 This program is designed for shelter or rescue service dogs of varied ages (8 weeks to 7 months old) and unknown genetics.
-The dog is typically local to me for testing purposes.
+The dog is typically local to us for testing purposes.

 We classify service dogs (tested and approved) and rescue service dogs differently.
-Genetics and temperament can make or break a service dog’s success and significantly impact the completion of a training program.
+Genetics and temperament can make or break a service dog’s success.
+It significantly impacts the completion of the training program.
 The daily work a service dog faces is intense.
-A dog that is not mentally sound, will break.
+A dog that is not mentally sound, will break (aka washout).

 Getting a rescue service dog means, the breed lines of the dog are unknown.
-You don't know the background or genetics.
-It boils down to luck if the dog can make it through a service dog training program and work in that capacity afterward.
-My own PTSD service dog came from the shelter and Lola turned out great.
-But it wasn’t easy because of the behavioral and emotional "baggage" she came with.
-I don't mean to discourage, but I want you to go into the process of training a rescue service dog with open eyes.
-You must accept that even if your dog tests successfully initially and does well in training, the chances of your rescue service dog "washing out"—the dog fails during training because it can't handle the tasking or stress—are higher.
+You don’t know the background or genetics.
+It boils down to luck if the dog can make it through a service dog training program.
+Even more, if it can work in that capacity afterward.
+Sarah’s own PTSD service dog came from the shelter and Lola turned out great.
+But it wasn’t easy because of the behavioral and emotional “baggage” she came with.
+We don’t mean to discourage you.
+But we want you to go into the process of training a rescue service dog with open eyes.
+You must accept that even if your dog tests successfully initially and does well in training, the chances of your rescue service dog “washing out”—the dog failing during training because it can’t handle the tasking or stress—are higher.

 Picking a Rescue Service Dog

 When people select dogs at shelters, they tend to go by what is visually appealing.
-It is rare to find the person tested the dog for service dog fitness, to become their service dog later.
-For example, the task requirements can include a rescue service dog puppy to become a certain size.
+It is rare for a dog a person tested for service dog fitness, to become their service dog later.
+For example, the task requirements can include for a rescue service dog puppy to grow into a certain size.
 If you don’t know the breed of the dog, it is a gamble if your rescue puppy will grow into those task requirements.
 Also, many shelter dogs have a colorful past.
 It is imperative to address these issues before any service dog training starts.
 It’s also important to understand that not all baggage a dog comes with can be resolved.